stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

-tube operated by powerful storage batteries and provided with peculiar screens and reflectors, in case it proved intangible and opposable only by vigorously destructive ether radiations, and a pair of military flame-throwers of the sort used in the world-war, in case it proved partly material and susceptible of mechanical destruction&mdash;for like the superstitious Exeter rustics, we were prepared to burn the thing&rsquo;s heart out if heart existed to burn.
+tube operated by powerful storage batteries and provided with peculiar screens and reflectors, in case it proved intangible and opposable only by vigorously destructive ether radiations, and a pair of military flame-throwers of the sort used in the world-war, in case it proved partly material and susceptible of mechanical destruction--for like the superstitious Exeter rustics, we were prepared to burn the thing's heart out if heart existed to burn.
 All this aggressive mechanism we set in the cellar in positions carefully arranged with reference to the cot and chairs, and to the spot before the fireplace where the mould had taken strange shapes.
 That suggestive patch, by the way, was only faintly visible when we placed our furniture and instruments, and when we returned that evening for the actual vigil.
-For a moment I half doubted that I had ever seen it in the more definitely limned form&mdash;but then I thought of the legends.
+For a moment I half doubted that I had ever seen it in the more definitely limned form--but then I thought of the legends.

   Our cellar vigil began at 10 p.m., daylight saving time, and as it continued we found no promise of pertinent developments.
 A weak, filtered glow from the rain-harassed